cybertoast/numbered-headings-for-google-docs/README.md

 headings in the document.
 Start a Heading1 with 1. to reset the numbering.

 ## Installation

-In one of your Google docs, go to Tools > Script editor and replace the contents of Code.gs with the contents of this file.
-Replace the name "Untitled project" with e.g. "Numbered headings".
-This will register a menu item under "Add-ons > Numbered headings > Update" on document open.
-Click "Run > addToDocumentNow" if you want to add the menu item right away, without closing and reopening the document.
+* In one of your Google docs, go to Tools > Script editor and replace the contents of Code.gs with the contents of the Code.js file from this folder.
+* Replace the name "Untitled project" with e.g. "Numbered headings".
+* Save the script
+* This will register a menu item under "Add-ons > Numbered headings > Update" on document open.
+* Click "Run > addToDocumentNow" if you want to add the menu item right away, without closing and reopening the document.
+* If you don't see "Google Docs Numbered Headings" under Add-ons, close and re-open your Google Doc

 ## Credits
 Credit to Paul Thomas for [original version](http://www.extended-content.com/google-docs-how-to-get-automatic-header-numbering/).